Talent Acquisition

 During the Search Process

-During the search process, it is important that the Initiator or department designee of the search reviews each qualified application as well as the supplemental materials for that particular search.
-If candidates have not met the posting criteria or fail to attach the required materials, the committee reserves the right to not consider the applicant.
+Each qualified application must be reviewed alongside the supplemental materials for that particular search.
+If candidates have not met the posting criteria or fail to attach the required materials, the committee reserves the right not to consider the applicant.
 This method must be applied to all applicants consistently.
 Creating a system for reviewing applications and resumes will help you improve your chances of including the most relevant candidates in your interview pool.

-Once candidates have been screened, preference shall be given to state layoff employees, veterans, and alternative hiring process (AHP) applicants who have provided the DARS certification (see AHP tab above), per DHRM policies 1.30, 2.10, and 2.2-1213.
+Once candidates have been screened, preference shall be given to state layoff employees, veterans, and alternative hiring process (AHP) applicants who have provided the AHP Letter, per DHRM policies 1.30, 2.10, and 2.2-1213.
 An additional preference point shall be given to any veteran applicant who has a service-related disability.
 State Layoff, Veteran, and AHP statuses are disclosed within the candidate’s application in the Applicant Tracking System.

 It is required that search participants ask the same initial questions of all candidates, without exception.
 Follow-up questions are permissible.
 Interview questions must be written prior to the commencement of the interview process.